Door Fire Safety Standards Explained

 Door Fire Safety Standards

-As per UK fire door regulations, commercial and residential doors are meant to meet certain requirements.
+As per UK fire door regulations, some commercial and residential doors are built to meet certain requirements.

 British door safety standards are denoted with the letters ‘BS’, with there being several door testing standards that affect how they are built and used: